twhl-community/halflife-updated/INSTALL.md

 3. Extract the archive to your Half-Life directory.
 It should place a directory called `mod_name` and another called `mod_name_hd` in the `Half-Life` directory.

 4. Run the script `mod_name/scripts/installer/Install.csx` with the parameter `--game original_game_name`.
-See this page for more information on how to run scripts: https://github.com/SamVanheer/halflife-unified-sdk/wiki/Setting-up-and-using-dotnet-script#using-dotnet-script
+See this page for more information on how to run scripts: [Setting up and using dotnet script](/docs/tutorials/setting-up-and-using-dotnet-script.md#using-dotnet-script)

 <details>
 <summary>